THE HISTORY OF AHMEN RACING

 In 2001 Queen City Yacht Club joined AHMEN RACING and thereafter substantially grew its participation.

-Ashbridge's Bay Yacht Club become part of AHMEN RACING in 2010 when an R-class boat officially joined the competition.
-By 2012 there were four R-class boats and within AHMEN they raced level for a vintage R-boat award, the Wilf Scott Memorial Trophy.
+Ashbridge's Bay Yacht Club became part of AHMEN RACING in 2010 when an R-class boat officially joined the competition.
+By 2012 there were four R-class boats and within AHMEN they raced level for a magnificent, vintage R-boat award, the Wilf Scott Memorial Trophy.

-Also in 2010 NYC repurposed the 1969-era ARGOSY ROSE BOWL trophy.
-It is now awarded for the lowest corrected time among all PHRF starts of the first AHMEN race of the season.
+Also in 2010, John Waddell then NYC’s vice commodore – Fleet, repurposed the 1969-era ARGOSY ROSE BOWL Trophy.
+It is now awarded for the lowest corrected time among all PHRF starts of the first AHMEN race of August.

-The Royal Canadian Yacht Club, in 2015, became the tenth AHMEN RACING club.
+In 2015 the Royal Canadian Yacht Club became the tenth club to join AHMEN RACING.

-In July 2016, following the passing of webmaster John Waddell, his executor generously transferred ownership of www.ahmen.ca.
+In July 2016, following the passing of webmaster John Waddell, his executor brother generously transferred ownership of the domain www.ahmen.ca.
 Ean Kingston from QCYC assumed the webmaster role which he kindly fulfilled until 2019 when he handed over to Arleigh Crawford, also of QCYC.

-In March 2017 the AHMEN team, availing of a woodworker hobbyist's gift and supplemented with in-house wood finishing skills, acquired two additional trophy bases: one for the ARGOSY Rose Bowl in varnished oak and one for the Wilf Scott Memorial Trophy in oiled, native cherry wood.
-We now have room for more winners' shields.
+In March 2017 the AHMEN team, availing of a woodworker hobbyist's gift and supplemented with in-house wood finishing skills, acquired two additional trophy bases: one for the ARGOSY Rose Bowl Trophy in varnished oak and one for the Wilf Scott Memorial Trophy in oiled, native, cherry wood.
+We now have room for many more winners' shields.

 Some Participation Statistics:

-Average number of starters for any one race day over the past twenty years: 30.3
+Average number of starters for any one race day over the past twenty-two years: 30.5

 2002 -The original history written by Don Sunderland of Harbour City Yacht Club.